johlym/johnathan.org/_posts/2016-01-06-have-you-ever.md

 It’s either that or I find a coworking space, which could set me back as much as $500 a month.
 Ouch.
 I’d get more benefit out of renting a larger apartment with more square footage.

 So now that I’ve figured out what my problem is and the root cause, how can I fix it?
-Well, I guess a good start would be setting a time in the morning to wake and forcing myself to get my ass out of bed at that time, no matter how much I’d rather sleep.
+Well, I guess a good start would be setting a time in the morning to wake and forcing myself to get my @$$ out of bed at that time, no matter how much I’d rather sleep.
 I honestly haven’t had my alarm go off in weeks, and I’ve been waking at about the same time, every day, so I can tell right away that this will be a bit of a jarring experience.

 As I write this, I opened my phone and set my FitBit to buzz at 6:00 AM.
 Let’s see how this goes, first.
 If my FitBit [can’t get me up][11] (or I’m [so far in dreamland][12] that I don’t realize what that far-off buzzing means), I’ll re-set my actual iPhone alarm clock.